STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 - NSTE-ACS (Non ST Elevation Acute Coronary Syndrome) is defined by the absence of ST segment elevations on ECG.
 All patients who do not meet criteria for STEMI will automatically be classified as NSTE-ACS.
 The majority of these patients will exhibit elevated troponin levels, which classifies the condition as NSTEMI (Non ST Elevation Myocardial Infarction).
 Those who do not display elevated troponin levels are classified as unstable angina pectoris (UA).
 Patients with NSTE-ACS typically present with ST segment depressions and/or T-wave inversions.

-In summary, a diagnosis of acute myocardial infarction (MI) requires evidence of myocardial necrosis, which implies that troponin levels must be increased.
-The difference between STE-ACS (STEMI) and NSTE-ACS (NSTEMI, UA) is merely the presence of ST segment elevations on the ECG.
-The subdivision into STEMI (STE-ACS) and NSTE-ACS may seem somewhat arbitrary, but it actually separates two different conditions (with respect to the coronary artery thrombosis) which requires different management to optimize survival.
-The flow-chart below illustrates the natural history of acute coronary syndromes and the classification into STEMI (STE-ACS) and NSTE-ACS (NSTEMI, UA).
+In summary, a diagnosis of acute myocardial infarction (AMI) requires evidence of myocardial necrosis, which implies that troponin levels must be elevated.
+The difference between STE-ACS (STEMI) and NSTE-ACS (NSTEMI, UA) is merely the presence of ST elevations on ECG.
+The division into STEMI (STE-ACS) and NSTE-ACS may seem somewhat arbitrary, but it actually separates two different conditions (with respect to the coronary artery thrombosis) which requires different management to optimize survival.

 Video 1 and Video 2 shows the obstruction of blood flow in a patient with STEMI (Video 1) and the result of PCI (Video 2).